ryanvo-ie/ryan-vo-industrial-engineering-portfolio/lean-six-sigma-case-study.md

 Recommended standard practices include:

-- Limit each batch to two or three potatoes.
+- Optimize batch sizes by limiting each batch to two or three potatoes.
-- Always preheat the oil before frying.
+- Always preheat the oil before frying to ensure thermal recovery.
-- Use a sufficiently large cooking pot.
+- Use a sufficiently large cooking pot to prevent any capacity constraints.
 - Maintain consistent drying times before frying.
 - Follow the standardized cooking workflow developed throughout the study.